- Go Hiking

 - About Us

-Mine Trail/Roomy Mine Loop from Weis Ecology Center
+Mine Trail/Roomy Mine Loop from the New Weis Center

 This loop hike passes by two old iron mines, one of which extends about 60 feet into the hillside.

 Easy to Moderate

 Allowed on leash

 Trail Conference volunteers maintain trails in this park.